 Until the Registered Marine Coatings Inspectors (RMCI) qualification was introduced, there were no specific qualifications for marine coatings Inspectors.
 There are of course NACE, FROSIO and ICorr qualifications that touch upon the marine Industry, but nothing especially for Superyachts and leisure/pleasure vessels.

-The RMCI qualification was instigated by the SuperYacht Builders Association (SYBAss) in conjunction with the International Council of Marine Industry Associations (ICOMIA) and working with the International Institute of Marine Surveyors (IIMS) and the Institute of Corrosion (ICorr).
+The RMCI qualification was instigated by the International Council of Marine Industry Associations (ICOMIA) in conjunction with the SuperYacht Builders Association (SYBAss) and working with the International Institute of Marine Surveyors (IIMS).
 The course, the qualification and the certification system were produced in response to the request from these bodies.

 What is the role of the marine coatings Inspector?